RimuCAT Guide

 The PTT port provides a dedicated transmit keying interface separate from CAT control.
 Use a PTT port when your application needs to key the radio for transmit independently of CAT commands.

-Create a virtual serial PTT port
+RimuCAT virtual serial PTT port configuration

 On Linux, access to serial port devices requires membership in the dialout group.
 If RimuCAT cannot open the port, add your user account to the group with sudo usermod -aG dialout $USER and then log out and back in for the change to take effect.